thara-messeroux/mastermind-game/README.md

 3. A function called generate_code to generate the secret code that the Mastermind, in this case, the computer, will use to play the game.
 I made the game more challenging by allowing the Mastermind to repeat colors in their code.
-(Extra Credit)

 4. Then, programmed a pop up to capture the player name at the start of the game